-Sean Sungho Kim is a Korean-American Neo-Expressionist painter who creates large scale oil works that explore the equilibrium of Light and Dark through war, nature, love, and anger.
-His paintings fuse graffiti scrawls, thick impasto, and explosive color into raw, electrifying pieces.
+Sean Sungho Kim is a Korean-American painter who creates large scale oil works that explore the balance of light and dark — yin and yang, feminine and masculine — through war, nature, love, and fear.
+His paintings fuse graffiti scrawls, thick impasto, and explosive color.

 His work is held in private collections across the United States.